This is a one semester course. Two sections will be offered second semester, Tuesday 2–3 p.m. ET and Friday 11–12 p.m. ET.

 - America’s role in the world (past and present)

 Students will have weekly homework assignments, which will reinforce and expand upon the classroom discussions.
 Regular assignments may include watching a video online, reading an article, or completing worksheets.
 There is an estimated 3-4 hours of work per week outside of the live class.
 Every class is recorded and I post the recording for viewing after each class.
 Therefore, students can catch up if they happen to miss the live session.

 This course serves as a prerequisite for my AP US Government and Politics course.

 Who should enroll?

-This course is designed to fulfill the typical requirements of a high school government course.
+This course is for students in grades 9-12 and is designed to fulfill the typical requirements of a high school government course.